linkml/linkml/sphinx/data/rdf.md

 Our philosophy is to allow reuse of semantic web and linked data tooling without forcing a commitment to the full RDF stack, which many developers find [daunting or off-putting](https://us2ts.org/2019/posts/program-session-x.html)

+## Converting and validating RDF

+Both `linkml-convert` and `linkml-validate` (see previous section) will work with RDF data.
+Any RDF serialization format that is supported by RDFLib can be used.

 ## JSON-LD

 JSON-LD contexts can be generated from any LinkML schema.
 These are